Harry Potter and the Cursed Child

 You can't make this stuff up.
 Or maybe you can.
 Rowling, Thorne, and Tiffany did.
 Sadly.

 Again, some elements of this dry and forced plot are admittedly fascinating.
-For example, the reader gets to see a world in which Voldemort actually won, with Scorpius proving himself as a worthy hero as he attempts to correct the timeline.
+For example, the reader gets to see a wizarding world in which Voldemort actually won, with Scorpius proving himself as a worthy hero as he attempts to correct the timeline.
 But beyond that, the whole thing is so lazy.
 It's one thing to pay homage to books that have already been published; it's another to rely on them for content.
-We don't need to see scenes from The Goblet of Fire again, even from a different perspective; we already read the damn book.
+We don't need to see scenes from The Goblet of Fire again, even from a different perspective; we already read that book.
 We're not interested in seeing what would have happened if Ron and Hermione never got married; we want to see Albus and Scorpius on their own adventure, free from the heavy shade of their family trees.
 Why were Rowling, Thorne, and Tiffany so interested in rehashing existing storylines that we don't need to see again, when they had such an awesome chance to create something new and exciting within such a vast and colorful world?
 Because of this, the play diverts from its true heart and soul - specifically, Albus's relationships with Scorpius and Harry - and decides to pander to the fans by giving them material they've already become extremely familiar with.
 And while that may seem like a good idea if you want positive feedback (and clearly, it's worked), it makes for very mediocre and stale writing.

 Cursed Child, subsequently, feels unfocused.
 It's almost as if it can't decide whose story it actually wants to tell.
 And we know whose story it should have centered on: Albus Severus Potter's story, the story of the cursed child, the pariah attempting to be himself.
 What should have been a coming-of-age story for him is hijacked by a disruptive and messy plot that reads more like B-grade fanfiction, though I'm sure it sated some Gryffindor scarf-wearing Potterhead's fantasies of constructing bizarre what-ifs regarding the universe itself ("Hey, guys!
 Voldemort had a kid!
 And she makes Albus feel all tingly inside.").
-But the play is not fanfiction - it's co-written by the main author herself.
+But the play is not fanfiction - it was OK'd by the main author herself.
 It devalues the strength and complexities of the characters who were able to stand on their own even as the events around them became more and more out there and even preposterous.
 Sure, Harry had to fight dragons and stab a giant basilisk with a sword, but there was always room in the Harry Potter series for the characters to explore their identities in the incredible world they lived in.
 That's why, despite the writing not always being top-notch, conversations and exchanges among the characters in the books were so refreshing because it pulled the reader away, albeit momentarily, from the temerity of the plot and allowed them to see these fictional people grow and change and learn.
-We were able to witness the ever-shifting world through the eyes of people like Snape, Hermione, Ron, and Harry, focusing more on what was happening rather than what could have been happening.
+We were able to witness the ever-shifting world through the eyes of people like Snape, Hermione, Ron, and Harry, focusing more on what was happening rather than on what could have been happening.

 This brings us to the overarching problem with Harry Potter and the Cursed Child, which may or may not be fixed by seeing it onstage: The play, in its purely written form, lacks a delicate balance.
 It depends on alternate scenarios and roller coaster-like twists and turns, all at the cost of developing its world and the characters who live in it.
 Characters who should have been allowed to naturally develop become static for the sake of a wacky plot device, when it should be the characters driving the plot, and not the other way around.
 Instead of seeing the wizarding world expand and change in response to the people living in it, we're subjected to a retelling of a story we already know and love in its original incarnation.
 And while we get wonderful scenes in the play of Harry and Albus struggling to connect with one another, it's upstaged (pun definitely intended) by weak and half-hearted storytelling that feels more like it's meant to manipulate the reader or viewer rather than let them enjoy the universe that they've grown partial to.
 Real chances to navigate characters' personal trials and tribulations are ignored for the sake of creating a legacy - which is ironic, because that's exactly the thing that Albus and Scorpius are trying to escape from in the first place.
 And that kills any likelihood of creating something new rather than something begrudgingly tethered to tales that have already been told, and should only be told, once.

 Again, perhaps when seeing the play staged, disappointed readers' opinions could change dramatically.
 And again, the Harry Potter series has not lost its charm just yet.
 It stands as the epitome of childhood curiosity, of a belief that there could be something more beyond our narrow perceptions of the world we have grown up in.
 We all pined for our letters to Hogwarts and comforted ourselves with the idea that they were probably just destroyed during Voldemort's brief reign (Yes, some of us are secretly Muggle-Borns.
 You cannot talk us out of this theory).
 We sorted ourselves into the school's houses and dressed in robes and waved around wands at midnight book releases and film showings.
 We still love and cherish the brilliant cast of characters that J.K.
 Rowling has woven together in an unforgettable tapestry.
 Harry Potter and the Cursed Child, when simply read instead of watched, stands as a shakily added thread within that tapestry.
 It doesn't quite add to it, but it doesn't quite remove from it, either.
-It serves, unfortunately, to slightly dull the magic of Harry Potter and his friends, when it should have brought a whole new dimension to it.
+It serves, unfortunately, to slightly dull the magic of Harry Potter and his friends and family, when it should have brought a whole new dimension to it.

 Maybe balance in the wizarding world is not all lost.
 Maybe a trip to the Palace Theatre in London is in order, after all.